JabRef lets you link up your entries with files of any type stored on your system. Thereby, it uses the field

 file, which contains a list of linked files.
 Each entry can have an arbitrary number of file links, and each linked file can be opened quickly from JabRef.
 The fields

-doi are used as links to documents on the web in the form of an URL or a DOI identifier respectively.
-See External Files for an explanation.
+doi are used as links to documents on the web in the form of an URL or a DOI identifier, respectively (see URL and DOI in JabRef).

-In BibTeX terms, the file links are stored as text in the field
+In Bib(la)TeX terms, the file links are stored as text in the field

 If the "file" field is included in General fields, you can edit the list of external links for an entry in the Entry editor.
 The editor includes buttons for inserting, editing and removing links, as well as buttons for reordering the list of links.

-Options → Preferences → File → External file links → Main file directory
+Options → Preferences → Linked files, item Main file directory.

-File → Library properties → General file directory.
+File → Library properties, items General file directory and User-specific file directory.

 One of these settings is required.
 Mostly the "Main file directory" is enough.